jup-ag/space-station/labs/2-perpetual-exchange/2-jlp-pool.md

 **Profit and Loss (P&L) Dynamics:** Traders' P&L from perpetual trading impacts the JLP pool.
 If a trader incurs a net negative P&L, the losses are sourced from the JLP pool to compensate the trader.
 Conversely, if a trader's P&L is net positive, the gains are deposited into the JLP pool for LP holders.

 **Impermanent Loss:** The JLP pool consists of both stable and non-stable tokens.
 Fluctuations in token prices can affect the value of JLP.
 As a result, users may find that their withdrawn tokens are worth less compared to their initial deposit.

-Additionally, deposit and withdrawal fees for the JLP Pool may further reduce the number of tokens withdrawn, particularly for shorter holding periods.
+**Deposit/Withdrawal Fees:** Deposit and withdrawal fees for the JLP Pool may reduce the number of tokens withdrawn, particularly for shorter holding periods.
+In order to keep the target ratio or weightage in the JLP pool, if you deposit in an over-weight token, the pool will incur more fees on you.
+If you withdraw in an under-weight token, the pool will incur more fees on you.

 **Deposit/Withdrawal Fees:** In order to keep the target ratio or weightage in the JLP pool, if you deposit in an over-weight token, the pool will incur more fees on you.
 If you withdraw in an under-weight token, the pool will incur more fees on you.